AyronJohnson/PowerPlatformConnectors/certified-connectors/microsoftschooldatasyncv2/Readme.md

 Get the Delegated Token to communicate with School Data Sync.

+### CheckValidationResult

+Check to see if the validation result of the uploaded CSV files returned errors.

+### CallGetuploadsession

+Get the session for the CSV file upload.

+### GetInboundFlow
+Gets the inbound flow by id found in the School Data Sync configuration.

 ### GetDataconnectorList

 Get the DataConnector list.

-### CallGetuploadsession

-Get the session for the CSV file upload.

 ### CallValidate

 Call the operation to validate the uploaded CSV files.

-### CheckValidationResult

-Check to see if the validation result of the uploaded CSV files returned errors.

 ## Obtaining Credentials